TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

    single: __setstate__() (copy protocol)

 Here's an example that shows how to modify pickling behavior for a class.
-The :class:`TextReader` class opens a text file, and returns the line number and line contents each time its :meth:`!readline` method is called.
+The :class:`TextReader` kundi opens a text file, and returns the line number and line contents each time its :meth:`!readline` method is called.
 If a :class:`TextReader` instance is pickled, all attributes *except* the file object member are saved.
-When the instance is unpickled, the file is reopened, and reading resumes from the last location.
+When the instance is unpickled, the file is reopened, and reading resumes kutoka the last location.
 The :meth:`__setstate__` and :meth:`__getstate__` methods are used to implement this behavior. ::

-   class TextReader:
+   kundi TextReader:
        """Print and number lines in a text file."""

        def __init__(self, filename):